aaliyanexe/aaliyanexe/README.md

 ## 🌌 Interests

-Outside of development, I’m passionate about:

-- 🪐 Space exploration
-- ⚽ Football
-- 🥋 Mixed Martial Arts (MMA)

-These passions fuel my creativity, discipline, and drive to keep learning and growing.
+🪐 Space for curiosity · ⚽ Football for teamwork · 🥋 MMA for discipline
+→ These shape how I build: with focus, flow, and purpose.

 ---